helm/helm-www/content/en/blog/2022-04-19-tools-to-manage-helm-declaratively.md

 [^4]: Helmfile has a custom concept of hooks, not necessarily mapped to Helm hooks.
 See readme [hooks section](https://github.com/helmfile/helmfile#hooks) and [this issue](https://github.com/roboll/helmfile/issues/1291) for clarification and work in progress.
 [^5]: Helmfile has experimental OCI support, without explicitly explaining to users that it sets `HELM_EXPERIMENTAL_OCI=1` before shelling out to the Helm CLI.
 See [#2112](https://github.com/roboll/helmfile/issues/2112) and [#2111](https://github.com/roboll/helmfile/issues/2111).
 [^6]: Helmfile parameterizes the Helm binary (default: `helm`).
-[^7]: Captain relies on a related project [alauda/oci-chartrepo](https://github.com/alauda/oci-chartrepo) to mix concepts of using oci registry as helm chart repo.
-[^8]: Terraform Helm provider has [some issues](https://github.com/hashicorp/terraform-provider-helm/issues/683) with Helm hooks and wait configurations.
+[^7]: Terraform Helm provider has [some issues](https://github.com/hashicorp/terraform-provider-helm/issues/683) with Helm hooks and wait configurations.
-[^9]: Orkestra leverages Flux Helm Controller to reconcile the releases.
+[^8]: Orkestra leverages Flux Helm Controller to reconcile the releases.
 See the note above about Flux Helm controller OCI status.
 Once a full implementation is released in Flux, Orkestra will also support OCI.
-[^10]: Fleet uses the Helm SDK.
+[^9]: Fleet uses the Helm SDK.
 Once it uses a version of the Helm SDK that supports OCI registries, Fleet will inherit support.